-Tinos is one of the most pristine of the Cycladic islands today.
+Tinos still remains one of the most pristine of the Cycladic islands.
 Aside from its reputation as a religious destination, it promises forty preserved villages to explore, rugged hills punctuated by ornate dovecotes - a legacy of the Venetian influence – and a wide variety of beautiful beaches, as well as amazing gastronomy.

 UP-AND-COMING, YET UNSPOILT